friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

   Climate risks and extreme weather
 </h2>

-Mapping of locations most at risks from extreme weather and flooding.
+Mapping of locations most at risks from extreme weather, including flooding and heatwaves.

 ### Properties at risk of flooding